 where $\zeta$ is d-dimensional space-time white noise for $d \geqslant 2$.
 If we set $u = \Phi - Z$, where $Z$ solves $(\partial_t - \Delta) Z = \zeta$, then $u$ itself solves

 This in turn can be seen as a gPAM in \eqref{mainequation} with extra damping $- u^3$, where $\sigma (u) \xi$ in \eqref{mainequation} is replaced by $\sum_{i = 1}^3 \sigma_i (u) \xi_i$ with $\sigma_i (u) = u^{3 - i}$, $i = 1, 2, 3$ and $\xi_i = Z^i$, cf. Remark \ref{remarkmultinoise}.
 The global solution analysis in \cite{MW17plane,MW173d,AK17,GH19,Moinatandweber2020cpam,CMW23} relies heavily on this transformation and the strong damping term.
-Ou analysis apply to EQFTs without such strong damping, such as the parabolic quantisation of the 2-dimensional Sine-Gordon model (SG).
+Our analysis applies to EQFTs without such strong damping, such as the parabolic quantisation of the 2-dimensional Sine-Gordon model (SG).
 Consider $\Phi$ the solution to the formal equation